brendanpduffy5/reading-notes/README.md

 # Reading Notes

 **Hello, my name is Brendan and this is collection of my reading notes for the full stack developer course with Code Fellows.
-I am learning how to code and really enjoying it!** :smile:
+I am learning how to code and really enjoying it!**

 ## Table of contents